 - Investments at fair value through other comprehensive income are unlisted and reported on the statement of financial position at fair value based on unquoted market prices and as a result are categorised as Level 3.
-The cash and balances with the Central Bank of Cyprus, placements with banks and other borrowings are financial instruments whose fair value is determined on the basis of observable market interest rates are categorised at Level 2 and their fair value approximates their carrying amount as they are frequently repriced. - Investments at amortised cost primarily consist of debt securities which, for disclosure purposes, are fairly valued using quoted prices in active markets.
-As a result, they are categorised as Level 1, with the exception of Cyprus Treasury Bills which are classified as Level 2 based on quoted market prices in markets of low activity. - Loans and advances to customers are categorised as Level 3.
-Due to the frequent repricing to current market rates their carrying amount is considered to approximate their fair value. - Customer deposits are considered to approximate their carrying values and are categorised as Level 3.
+The placements with banks and other borrowings are financial instruments whose fair value is determined on the basis of observable market interest rates are categorised at Level 2 and their fair value approximates their carrying amount as they are frequently repriced. - Investments at amortised cost primarily consist of debt securities which, for disclosure purposes, are fairly valued using quoted prices in active markets. - The carrying amount of loans and advances to customers is considered to approximate their fair value.
+The vast majority of the loan portfolio is subject to variable interest rates that are broadly consistent with prevailing market rates for similar credit exposures.
+Loans carrying fixed interest rates are limited in volume and generally have short fixed-rate periods, typically ranging from one to three years, after which they revert to variable rates. - Customer deposits are considered to approximate their carrying values and are categorised as Level 3.
 The estimated fair value of deposits with no stated maturity is the amount repayable on demand.
-For the remaining deposits (the majority of which are maturing within one year) the carrying amount is considered to approximate their fair value given their residual maturity is less than two years and they are frequently repriced to market rates. - The carrying amounts of other assets (excluding deposits and prepayments) and other creditors and liabilities approximate their fair value as at 31 December 2023 and 31 December 2022 as they are short term in nature, and are categorized as Level 3.
+For the remaining deposits (the majority of which are maturing within one year) the carrying amount is considered to approximate their fair value given their residual maturity is less than two years and they are frequently repriced to market rates. - The carrying amounts of other assets (excluding deposits and prepayments) and other creditors and liabilities approximate their fair value as at 31 December 2024 and 31 December 2023 as they are short term in nature, and are categorized as Level 3.